FHA Streamline Refinance Loan

 The upfront MIP fee is meant to be a one-time cost, and at 1.75% of the loan amount, it can be quite pricey.
 If you refinance, you need to pay this upfront cost again, only adding to the total long-term costs of your loan.

 If you got your original loan within the last three years, you should be due a partial MIP refund.
 These refunds vary based on how long ago you closed on your loan and go up to 80% of your original premium.

 For example, if you refinance your FHA loan within 12 months of the purchase, you will receive a refund of 58% of your upfront MIP.
 However, if you wait the full three years to refinance, you will only receive a refund equal to just 10% of your upfront MIP.
 This refund will not be a cash payment but instead will be applied to the upfront MIP payment needed when you refinance a new FHA loan.

-Con: Cash-Out Limitations
+Con: Limited Cash-Out

 An FHA streamline refinance can be a very smart move for the right borrower, but whether it’s right for you depends on your goals, finances, and how long you’ve had the loan.
 Use the guidelines below to determine if one fits your situation.